bendangelo/EntityJS/README.md

 There is a new directory structure, testing framework, better minifier, better config file and more.
 This is currently in alpha and most of it doesn't work!

-**Warning:** there are many name changes which will break older versions!
+**Warning:** there are many name changes which will break older entity games!

 ## API
 Currently the [API](http://entityjs.com/api) is out of date.
-It will be updated once version 0.3 is released.
+It will slowly be updated everyday.

 ## What makes this different from other javascript game engines?
 Entity strives to be the most flexible game engine available.
 We understand no one likes rewritting the same functions and lines of code over and over.
 So we have developed a solution to this problem and that is the component-entity design.
 The traditional approach to game engine design is creating a hierarchy of classes.
 This is infact the **most** tightly coupled design.
 This creates close coupled classes whos functionality is strictly typed to one class, its not easily portable to other projects, good luck copying that one needed function and as game development progresses classes get bigger and more complex.
 You will eventually end up with *god-classes* who control most of the game logic.